Martingales arising from minimal submanifolds and other geometric contexts: Angular convergence in the radially symmetric case

-The approach used to prove both of these theorems differs from the method used to study Brownian motion in \cite{March} and \cite{HsuBook}, which transforms the question of angular convergence to the question of whether or not a certain one-dimensional diffusion, coming from a time-change of the radial process, has finite lifetime (for which an answer is essentially known).
+First, if $\varphi_t\equiv 0$, $X_t$ is restricted to a totally geodesic submanifold $N$ of dimension $n$ through $p$.
+In particular, we can find normal coordinates $(y_1,\ldots,y_m)$ around $p$ such that the $N$ is the set $\{y_{n+1}=\cdots=y_m=0\}$, and $N$ is simply a rotationally symmetric manifold of dimension $n$ with the metric given in polar coordinates by the same function $G(r)$ as for $M$.
+Then $X_t$ is just Brownian motion on $N$.
+(Thus we see that Brownian motion on a radially symmetric Cartan-Hadamard manifold is actually a special case of the above, in spite of our taking $n<m$ in our definition of a rank-$n$ martingale.)
+The drift term in Equation \eqref{Eqn:ThetaSDE} vanishes identically), so that the angular convergence or non-convergence of $X_t$ is given exactly by the conditions in Theorems \ref{THM:MartCon} and \ref{THM:MartNoCon}.
+In light of this, it is unsurprising that the conditions on $G$ in Theorems \ref{THM:MartCon} and \ref{THM:MartNoCon} are the same as those found by March \cite{March} for Brownian motion on radially symmetric Cartan-Hadamard manifolds.
+However, the approach used to prove both of these theorems differs from the method used to by March (and also in \cite{HsuBook}), which transforms the question of angular convergence to the question of whether or not a certain one-dimensional diffusion, coming from a time-change of the radial process, has finite lifetime (for which an answer is essentially known).
 In the case of rank-$n$ martingales, the appearance of $\vphi_t$ (which functions here mostly as a nuisance parameter) prevents us from being able to derive a simple one-dimensional diffusion, and it's not immediately clear how to adapt this method.
 Our approach gets around this, and also has the advantage of (arguably) being somewhat more elementary.

-On the other hand, we are only able to get sharp results for the $n\geq 3$ case.
-Indeed, comparing the second parts of Theorems \ref{THM:AngleCon} and \ref{THM:AngleNoCon}, we see that neither curvature condition can be improved, in terms of bounds of the form $-c/r^2\log r$.
-Naturally, these are the same bounds which one finds for the analogous results for Brownian motion on Cartan-Hadamard manifolds.
-In fact, take $n \geq 2$ and let $m=n+1$.
-Then if $y_1,\ldots,y_{n+1}$ are normal coordinates around $p$, the $n$-dimensional submanifold $N=\{y_{n+1}=0\}$ is totally geodesic, because of radial symmetry.
-Then $N$ is an $n$-dimensional Cartan-Hadamard manifold satisfying the same curvature bound as $M$, and Brownian motion on $N$ is a rank-$n$ martingale on $M$.
-Thus we see that Brownian motion on a radially symmetric Cartan-Hadamard manifold is actually a special case of the above, in spite of our taking $n<m$ in our definition of a rank-$n$ martingale.

-Given this (and the general pattern of this paper), we expect the $n=2$ case to directly extend what is known for Brownian motion on surfaces.
-Namely, the first parts of Theorems \ref{THM:AngleCon} and \ref{THM:AngleNoCon} should hold under the curvature bounds

-respectively.
-However, we were unable to prove that by our current methods, and so we have contented ourselves with constant curvature bounds in the $n=2$ case.
+(On the other hand, this earlier work is able to also get sharp curvature bounds in the $n=2$ case, which we don't address here.)

+The second case is when $\vphi\equiv \pi/2$.
+Then again the drift term in Equation \eqref{Eqn:ThetaSDE} vanishes identically, and further, the evolution of $r_t$ is deterministic.
+That is, Equation \eqref{Eqn:BasicDecomp} reduces to an ODE (independent of $\theta$), namely